hacks-guide/Guide-WiiU/recover-mii-channel.md

 > 1. In FileZilla, type in the IP address displayed by your Wii U in the `Host` field at the top of the window and click on `Quickconnect`
 > 1. Navigate to `/slccmpt01/title/00010002`
 > 1. Delete the `48414341` folder
-> 1. On your computer, double click the previously downloaded `.py` file
+> 1. Launch the previously downloaded `overwrite-wiiu-titlehash.exe` file
 > 1. Type in your Wii U's IP address and press Enter
 > 1. Wait for it to finish what it's doing
 >  - If an `err.log` file has been generated, please visit us in **#wiiu-assistance** on [Nintendo Homebrew Discord](https://discord.gg/C29hYvh)